 Using a smoker to cook proteins is so easy and a great way to infuse lots of flavor into regular dishes.

 A big part of that flavor comes from the rub you use.
 A smoked chicken rub is a spice mixture that you massage into the meat before putting it in the smoker.
-It helps to infuse even more flavor into every bite and helps attain that nice crispy outer crust, even on skinless chicken.
+This will help get flavor into every bite.
+It even helps get a crispy outer crust even on skinless chicken.

-I’ve tried a lot of store-bought rubs and they can be really great.
+I’ve tried a lot of store-bought rubs and they can be great.
 But again and again, I turn to this homemade dry rub.
-It really is the best chicken rub for a smoker.
+It is the best chicken rub for a smoker.

-There are a lot of bbq rub recipes out there, but I like that the combination of spices in this bbq chicken rub is primarily sweet but also savory.
-One of the great things about a delicious rub is that you don't have to add anything else to make the chicken taste great.
+There are a lot of rub recipes for smoked chicken out there, but this is the best.
+Not only is it primarily sweet, but it still has a bit of savory taste to it.
+One of the great things about a delicious rub is that you don’t have to add anything else to make the chicken taste great.

 While bbq sauce is a great addition, this homemade rub can stand on its own.

-- This easy chicken rub recipe is so very easy to make
+• This homemade spice blend is very easy to make

-- smoked paprika - regular paprika will work as well, but this variety gives an even more smoky flavor
+• smoked paprika – regular paprika will work as well, but this variety gives even more smoky flavor

-- salt - Coarse sea salt or coarse kosher salt works great.
-Stay away from table salt, though
+• salt – Coarse sea salt or coarse kosher salt works great.

 It is made from ground mustard seed, which is the same seed used to make the mustard you know and love for burgers.
 In recipes, it adds a hint of mustard flavor.
 You can use it in everything from deviled eggs to barbecue sauce.